With everything happening in the world at the moment, don’t miss this opportunity to share your global perspective and drive change.

 This term, Global Voices and CQUniversity are offering two fully-funded scholarships to attend:

-Applications close Midnight AEDT Sunday 15 March 2020.
-To be eligible, you must be an Australian citizen or permanent resident aged 18 – 30.
+Applications close Midnight (AEDT) Sunday 23 August 2020.
+To be eligible, you must be an Australian citizen or permanent resident aged between 18 to 30.

 If you are passionate, driven and want to make a difference in the world, don’t miss your chance to apply!
 Here are our top tips for a world-class Global Voices application…